magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-data-fixture.md

 ### Principles

-1. Parameterized Data Fixture class MUST implement `Magento\TestFramework\Fixture\DataFixtureInterface` or  `Magento\TestFramework\Fixture\RevertibleDataFixtureInterface` if the data created by the fixture is revertible.
+1. Data Fixture class MUST implement `Magento\TestFramework\Fixture\DataFixtureInterface` or  `Magento\TestFramework\Fixture\RevertibleDataFixtureInterface` if the data created by the fixture is revertible.
 For instance, a fixture that creates an entity (for example, product).
-1. Parameterized Data Fixture class MUST be placed in the `<ModuleName>/Test/Fixture` folder of the corresponding module with namespace: `<VendorName>\<ModuleName>\Test\Fixture` (for example, `Magento\Catalog\Test\Fixture`).
+1. Data Fixture class MUST be placed in the `<ModuleName>/Test/Fixture` folder of the corresponding module with namespace: `<VendorName>\<ModuleName>\Test\Fixture` (for example, `Magento\Catalog\Test\Fixture`).
-1. Parameterized Data Fixture class SHOULD follow single responsibility principle.
+1. Data Fixture class SHOULD follow single responsibility principle.
-1. Parameterized Data Fixture class MUST depend only on services from modules that are declared in the `require` section of its module's composer.json.
+1. Data Fixture class MUST depend only on services from modules that are declared in the `require` section of its module's composer.json.
-1. Parameterized Data Fixture MUST NOT depend on another fixture.
+1. Data Fixture MUST NOT depend on another fixture.
-1. Parameterized Data Fixture SHOULD be implemented using service APIs.
+1. Data Fixture SHOULD be implemented using service APIs.
-1. Parameterized Data Fixture SHOULD have dynamic default data to allow generating unique fixtures.
+1. Data Fixture SHOULD have dynamic default data to allow generating unique fixtures.

 ### Dynamic default data